jorgelopezcoronado/SDNLab/README.md

 Indeed, you could have enabled all these applications via the Onos console.
 Go to your containernet console and execute the command:

-            pingall
+            containernet> pingall

 You should still see no connectivity, but, do not worry, we did that just to make sure our controller recognizes fully our data-plane.
-Go to the main menu `->` Topology, you should be able to see the correct topology (if you do not see the hosts toggle the host visibility by typing h on the GUI or enabling on the display options panel at the left lower corner).
+Go to the main menu `->` Topology, you should be able to see the correct topology (if you do not see the hosts toggle the host visibility by typing `h` on the GUI or enabling on the display options panel at the left lower corner).

 Configuring SDN data-paths